Discover Great Marsh Trail

 Beautiful Birds of Great Marsh Trail

 The Great Marsh Trail is a seasonal home and waystation to a dizzying array of waterfowl and migrating birds.
-Majestic sandhill cranes will stop to rest and to fish in these waters during their long fall migration, along with other graceful birds like great egrets and blue herons.
+Majestic sandhill cranes will stop to rest and fish in these waters during their long fall migration, along with other graceful birds like great egrets and blue herons.
 Around them swim mallards and wood ducks.
 Visitors to the Great Marsh Trail may hear the loud chittering call of kingfishers, brightly colored birds that thrive near water, and 36 different species of warblers nest or pass through the marsh.
 Osprey and bald eagles have even been spotted in the area.
 Birdwatchers can see or hear literally hundreds of species of birds along the Great Marsh Trail.

 Marvelous Plants of Great Marsh Trail